We look forward to welcoming you to D'Amore-McKim!

 If you earned a degree outside the United States, you must request a course-by-course international credential evaluation.
 The Admissions Committee will accept an evaluation by any organization recognized by the National Association of Credential Evaluation Services (NACES).
 Many of our applicants use the services of World Education Services (www.wes.org).

-Northeastern has a test-optional policy for the 2021-2022 academic year and does not require a GMAT or GRE score to complete an application for admission.
+Northeastern has a test-optional policy and does not currently require a GMAT or GRE score to complete an application for admission.
 If you include an unofficial test score with your application, the admissions committee will consider this in its admission and relevant scholarship award decisions.
 You must provide an official copy of your test score report as a condition of enrollment.
 For more information, review our admissions policies.